khaors/geocompr/main.md

 </div>

 On the other hand, the goal for many visualization purposes is to have a map with minimized area, direction, and distance distortions.
-One of the most popular projection to achieve that is Winkel tripel (Figure \@ref(fig:wintriproj)).^[This projection is used, among others, by the National Geographic Society.]
+One of the most popular projection to achieve that is the Winkel tripel projection (Figure \@ref(fig:wintriproj)).^[This projection is used, among others, by the National Geographic Society.]
-`st_transform_proj()` from the **lwgeom** package allows for coordinates transformations to a wider range of CRSs, inluding the Winkel tripel projection:
+`st_transform_proj()` from the **lwgeom** package allows for coordinate transformations to a wide range of CRSs, inluding the Winkel tripel projection:

 ```r